-As discussed in more detail throughout this Annual Report, we have experienced business disruptions resulting from efforts to contain the rapid spread of the novel coronavirus (COVID-19), including the vast mandated self-quarantines and closures of non-essential business throughout the United States and internationally.
-Nearly all stores have been directly and negatively impacted by public health measures taken in response to COVID-19, with nearly all locations experiencing reduced operations as a result of, among other things, modified business hours and store and mall closures.
-As a result, franchisees and licensees are not ordering products for their stores in line with forecasted amounts.
-This trend has negatively impacted, and is expected to continue to negatively impact, among other things, factory sales, retail sales and royalty and marketing fees.
+As discussed in more detail throughout this Annual Report on Form 10-K for FY 2022 (this "Annual Report"), we have experienced significant business disruptions resulting from efforts to contain the rapid spread of the novel coronavirus ("COVID-19"), including the vast mandated self-quarantines of customers throughout the United States and internationally.
+During FY 2021, nearly all of the Company-owned and franchise stores were directly and negatively impacted by public health measures taken in response to COVID-19, with nearly all locations experiencing reduced operations as a result of, among other things, modified business hours and store and mall closures.
+As a result, franchisees and licensees were not ordering products for their stores in line with historical amounts.
+This trend has negatively impacted, and may continue to negatively impact, among other things, factory sales, retail sales and royalty and marketing fees.
+Although most stores that previously temporarily closed in early 2020 in response to the COVID-19 pandemic have re-opened, during FY 2021, approximately 53 stores closed and have not re-opened and the future of these locations is uncertain.
+This closure rate is significantly higher than historical levels.
+As of the date of this report, most stores have met or exceeded pre-COVID-19 sales levels; however, many retail environments have continued to be adversely impacted by changes to consumer behavior as a result of COVID-19.
+Most stores re-opened subject to various local health restrictions and often with reduced operations.
+Strong consumer spending and other macro-economic trends as well as the roll out of vaccines and relaxing of most local health restrictions have resulted in significant increases in sales at our franchise stores during FY 2022.
+Our ability to meet the increase in franchise store demand has been partially constrained by labor and supply chain constraints.
+We are unsure how the emergence of COVID-19 variants, such as Delta and Omicron, will impact the positive recovery tre

-In addition, the Board of Directors has decided to suspend our first quarter cash dividend payment to preserve cash and provide additional flexibility in the current environment.
-Furthermore, the Board of Directors has suspended future quarterly dividends until the significant uncertainty of the current public health crisis and economic climate has passed and the Board of Directors determines that resumption of dividend payments is in the best interest of us and our stockholders.
+In addition, as previously announced on May 11, 2020, the Board of Directors suspended future quarterly dividends until the Board of Directors determines that resumption of dividend payments is in the best interest of the Company and our stockholders.